Matyiko/ImageClassification/README.md

 ![image](https://github.com/Matyiko/ImageClassification/assets/73035410/ecfcc41e-78e4-47a4-87d2-317d063cda4c)

+# Architecture

 # Methods of training

 The dataset was resized to 224x224, and the images were normalized.
 Normalize(mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225])the mean and standard deviation values used here.
 The values [0.485, 0.456, 0.406] represent the mean values for the red, green, and blue channels, respectively.
 The values [0.229, 0.224, 0.225] represent the standard deviation for the red, green, and blue channels.

 The reason for the images to be resized to 224x224 is that the resnet-18 modell was designed to use 224x224 images it's architecture is built like that.
-The problem with the 32x32 images is that the resnet-18 model downscales the images four times which results in 2x2 size of images at some point.
-That could be the reasons for the results to be worse with the original 32x32 pictures compared to the 224x224.
+The problem with the 32x32 images is that the resnet-18 model downscales the images atleast four times which results in 2x2 size of images before it reaches the convolutional layers.
+We can assume that it was not designed to deal with small images without resizing them even if it looks weird.

 I used a train-validation split with 90-10 ratio.
 The test set is completely separate and is not involved in the training/validation split.
 It is created using the CIFAR-10 test dataset, which is distinct from the training dataset.
 The dataset contains 10 different classes that we can classify using our models.